בס״ד - BS"D

 Not by coincidence, our shuls are called Small Batey Mikdashim.

-So, what are we doing with our Bet Hamikdash - building it or destroying it daily?
-Will it be the next generation that will succeed and build it, or will it be us?
+So, what are we doing with our Bet Hamikdash—building it or destroying it daily?
+Will it be the next generation that succeeds and builds it, or will it be us?

 For as long as we avoid Torah learning, we’ll repeat the behavior and the mistakes of the previous generations, since we'll think that everything we do is right and we have no need to change.
 The animal in us will strive and grow, and will take over our lives while trampling over others.
 We won't notice the bad we do, since we will feel that we are prospering and growing in life, but in reality, we'll be walking over the bodies of other people "to reach our goals" as it happened in the story of Kamtza and Bar Kamtza who achieved his goal of revenge, but had total disregard to the consequences of his actions.